zderApfel/RoU/README.md

 ### Unconscious

-Happens when your mercenary's HP reaches zero with blunt damage.
+Happens when your mercenary's BP reaches zero and they are knocked unconscious

 What happens after getting knocked out also depends on who got the last hit in, unless law enforcement are in active pursuit of you, in which case the police condition applies.